-Paul (Peppard), a struggling writer, moves into her building and is quickly introduced to the whirlwind force of nature that is Holly.
-He’s been working on a novel for five years but one gets the sense that he lacks inspiration.
-He seems a bit defeated, still stinging from a bad review in The New York Times years ago (which he can still quote, bitterly).
+Paul Varjak (George Peppard), a struggling writer, moves into her building and is quickly whisked into the whirlwind force of nature that is Holly.
+He’s been working on a novel for five years, but lacking inspiration, writer’s block was his only roommate.
+Sullenly defeated, Paul is still stinging from a bad review from The New York Times years ago (from which he can still quote, bitterly).
 We soon learn that he is being supported financially by his own “interior decorator” (Patricia Neal), which gives him something in common with Holly, bonding over early on for she dreams of marrying a rich man or, at the very least, dating men who lavish her with expensive gifts and money.
 What better way to maintain her glamorous life?
-Holly starts off as something of a fascinating enigma and over the course of the film we, along with Paul, learn that there is much more to Holly than meets the eye.
+Holly starts off as something of a fascinating enigma and over the course of the film we, along with Paul, learn about her life before arriving in New York City.

-She has wonderful chemistry with George Peppard; I love the give and take between them, like how Holly has a habit of calling him “Fred” after her brother who is in the army and whom she dreams of running off to Mexico with to raise horses.
-Peppard wisely plays it cool, downplaying his role which acts as a nice contrast to Hepburn’s flamboyance.
+Hepburn has wonderful chemistry with George Peppard; I love the give and take between them, like how Holly has a habit of calling him “Fred” after her brother who is in the army and whom she dreams of running off to Mexico with to raise horses.
+Peppard wisely plays it cool, downplaying his role, which acts as a nice contrast to Hepburn’s flamboyance.
 He has a tough job of playing the straight man to Hepburn’s colorful Holly.
 He is the audience surrogate.
 However, Peppard is excellent because he knows exactly how to react to all of Holly’s outrageous behavior.
-At first, his character seems a bit on the bland side and we don’t know much about his past except for tidbits of his relationship with Neal’s character.
-As the film progresses bits and pieces of his past are revealed which flesh out his character.
+At first, his character seems more than a bit on the bland side and we don’t know much about his past except for tidbits of his relationship with Neal’s character.
+As the film progresses, however, bits and pieces of his past are revealed, fleshing out his character.
 Paul and Holly are both lonely souls trying to survive in the big city any way they can.
 For Holly, the city is her chance to escape and start anew.
 For Paul, he is merely passing time until his novel is written.